SarahMcCoy/sarahmccoy/README.md

 - 📖 I love reading.
 I am currently reading Hacking Api's by Corey J Bal and The Sequel by Jean Hanff.
 - 🎮 Favorite game of all time: The Legend of Zelda: Breath of the Wild.
 Currently playing Kirby and the Forgotten Land.
 - 🔍 One of my favorite projects involved using deep reinforcement learning to solve inventory stockout problems.
 You can explore it by clicking around my repositories.
-- 🔧 Zelda Tears of the Kingdom ETL Project (In Progress) — Actively building an end-to-end ETL pipeline.
+- 🔧 Zelda Tears of the Kingdom ETL Project.
 View the repository here.

 #### Connect with Me:
  <a href="https://www.linkedin.com/in/sarahe-mccoy/" target="_blank">